Q D

 For information on PTG payment plans or possible funding options, contact us on 1300 161 640 or info@paradigmtraining.com.au

-Have you heard the news?
-Paradigm Training Group is now conveniently located at Australia’s Greatest Boatyard, The Boat Works in Coomera, QLD.
+Paradigm Training Group is now conveniently positioned in two locations at Australia’s Greatest Boatyard, The Boat Works in Coomera, QLD.